Viniek/teach2give-interview_preparation/system-design-overview/README.md

 #### ***System Design Methods***
 Developers should choose a particular method based on the project's requirements.

 ***1. Architectural Design***

 - Being the base of the system design, it describes the infrastructure, model, view, components and interaction.
  - It includes client-server interaction and microservices.

+ ***2. ERD Diagram(Entity-relationship diagram)***

+ Its uses include:
+ - In designing the application's database structure.
+ - Used to define multiple database schemas
+ - Used to add entities in each schema
+ - Used to add multiple attributes for each entity
+ - Used to connect the entities of two different schemas if a relationship exists between them.

+ ***3. UML Diagram(Unified modeling language)***
+ - It contains different diagrams like activity diagrams, class diagrams and sequence diagrams to represent the different aspects of the system.
+ - Used to prepare modeling software systems.